joshcough/MinecraftPlugins/README.md

 To install the and run a Minecraft server using the NetLogo plugin on a Mac or Linux:

-  1. Download and run: https://raw.github.com/joshcough/MinecraftPlugins/master/netlogo/bin/install.sh.
-This can be done in a terminal, like this:
+  1. Download and run the install script I've created.
+It downloads the Minecraft server, NetLogo, Scala, and everything else needed to run the server.
+To download it, open a terminal and type this:

     `curl https://raw.github.com/joshcough/MinecraftPlugins/master/netlogo/bin/install.sh | sh`